Perspectives & Possibilities for the Life Science Industry

 Katherine has a bachelor’s degree in finance and economics from Virginia Tech.
 She has also completed Dartmouth’s Tuck Executive Leadership and Strategic Impact Program, Wells Fargo’s Transformational Leadership Program, the Program on Negotiation at Harvard Law School and the GE Capital Financial Management Program.

-Away from work, Katherine serves on the Finance Advisory Board for Virginia Tech, the Board of Directors for WEST (Women in the Enterprise of Science & Technology), and as Chairperson for the American Cancer Society’s Hope Lodge Corporate Council.
+Away from work, Katherine serves on the Finance Advisory Board for Virginia Tech, the Board of Directors for WEST (Women in the Enterprise of Science & Technology), member of CEOs Against Cancer, an American Cancer Society program, and as Chairperson for the American Cancer Society’s Hope Lodge Corporate Council.
 She also enjoys endurance sports, traveling with her family, and baking epic birthday cakes for her three kids.